martenframework/marten/docs/docs/models-and-databases/callbacks.md

 ## Overview

 As stated above, callbacks are methods that will be called when specific events occur for a specific model instance.
 They need to be registered explicitly as part your model definitions.
-There are [many types of of callbacks](#available-callbacks), and it is possible to register "before" or "after" callbacks for most of these types.
+There are [many types of callbacks](#available-callbacks), and it is possible to register "before" or "after" callbacks for most of these types.

 Registering a callback is as simple as calling the right callback macro (eg. `#before_validation`) with a symbol of the name of the method to call when the callback is executed.
 For example: